 We have our regional differences, but how far do they go?
 Are we all alike or completely different when it comes to everyday things like money?
 DealNews wanted to find out, so we polled people from all over the nation.

 As it turns out, there were some notable variations by region.
 Whether concerning salaries and credit cards or financial worries and debt, we cover survey findings about how location affects our personal finances.
+(And if you want to increase your own financial knowledge, check out our rundown of the best personal finance podcasts.)

 You Might Be From the South if...
 You're Happy With Your Salary